-The safety profile of PHESGO is based on data from the Phase III FEDERICA study in which HER2-positive early breast cancer patients were treated with either PHESGO (n=248) or intravenous pertuzumab and trastuzumab (n=252), in combination with chemotherapy (neoadjuvant), and without chemotherapy (adjuvant).
-See Table 3 for details of the adverse drug reactions (ADRs) reported on PHESGO.
+The safety profile of Phesgo is based on data from the Phase III FEDERICA study in which HER2positive early breast cancer patients were treated with either Phesgo (n=248) or intravenous pertuzumab and trastuzumab (n=252), in combination with chemotherapy.

-The most common (≥5%) adverse drug reactions (ADRs) reported in patients treated with PHESGO were diarrhea, injection site reaction, asthenia, fatigue, rash, dry skin, myalgia, arthralgia, neutropenia and anemia.
+The most common (\geq 5%) adverse drug reactions (ADRs) reported in patients treated with Phesgo or intravenous pertuzumab in combination with trastuzumab were diarrhea, injection site reaction, infusion-related reactions, asthenia, fatigue, rash, ejection fraction decreased, and anemia.

-The most common (≥1%) serious adverse events (SAEs) reported in patients treated with PHESGO were febrile neutropenia, cardiac failure, neutropenic sepsis, and neutrophil count decreased.

-SAEs were equally distributed between the PHESGO treatment arm and the intravenous pertuzumab in combination with trastuzumab treatment arm.
-The following adverse drug reactions were reported with a higher frequency (≥5%) with PHESGO compared to intravenous pertuzumab in combination with trastuzumab: alopecia 79% vs 73%, myalgia 27.0% vs 20.6%, and dyspnea 12.1% vs 6%.
+The most common (\geq 1%) serious adverse events (SAEs) reported in patients treated with Phesgo or intravenous pertuzumab in combination with trastuzumab were febrile neutropenia, pyrexia, neutropenia, neutropenic sepsis, infusion-related reaction and neutrophil count decreased.
+SAEs were equally distributed between the Phesgo treatment arm and the intravenous pertuzumab in combination with trastuzumab treatment arm.
+The following adverse drug reactions were reported with a higher frequency (\geq 5%) with Phesgo compared to intravenous pertuzumab in combination with trastuzumab: Alopecia 77% vs 70.2%, Dyspnea 10.1% vs 4.4%, and Fatigue 27.8% vs 22.6%.